TIGFlow-GRPO: Trajectory Forecasting via Interaction-Aware Flow Matching and Reward-Guided Optimization: Methodology

 \subsection{TIG-GAT Spatio-Temporal Feature Module}

-We use TIG-GAT to encode target-centric motion and local multi-agent interactions, while estimating the interaction complexity around the target agent.

-Unlike conventional graph models built on dense social graphs~\cite{xu2022adaptive,gu2022stochastic,hetzel2024reliable}, TIG-GAT adopts a target-centric dynamic graph.
+We use TIG-GAT to encode target-centric motion and local multi-agent interactions, while estimating the interaction complexity around the target agent.Unlike conventional graph models built on dense social graphs~\cite{xu2022adaptive,gu2022stochastic,hetzel2024reliable}, TIG-GAT adopts a target-centric dynamic graph.
 A cascaded Social Transformer~\cite{vaswani2017attention,jiang2023motiondiffuser} first encodes the augmented historical states into an implicit social context $\mathbf{z}_i^{\mathrm{soc}}$.
 For explicit interaction modeling, TIG-GAT then selects only the neighbors most relevant to the target agent.
 A field-of-view criterion defines the binary visibility mask $ m_{ij}^{t} = \mathbf{1}\big(\angle(\mathbf{v}_i^{t}, \Delta \mathbf{p}_{ij}^{t}) \leq \theta_{\mathrm{FoV}} \big) $, and the dynamic neighbor set $\tilde{\mathcal{N}}_i$ is constructed from accumulated visibility and spatial proximity over the historical window $W$:

 Based on $\tilde{\mathcal{N}}_i$, we build a local interaction graph and introduce an Edge-Aware Gated Attention mechanism to alleviate the signal dilution of Softmax-based attention.
 Each edge is parameterized by relative kinematic features $\mathbf{e}_{ij}^{t} = \mathrm{MLP}_{\mathrm{edge}}\big([\Delta \mathbf{p}_{ij}^{t} \parallel \Delta \mathbf{v}_{ij}^{t} \parallel \|\Delta \mathbf{p}_{ij}^{t}\|_2 \parallel \cos\theta_{ij}^{t}]\big)$.
 Message passing uses independent spatial gates: